UNLV-Libraries/ArchivesSpace-authority-project/unlv_ead_exporter/README.md

 To install, just activate the plugin in your config/config.rb file by including an entry such as:

-     # If you have other plugins loaded, just add 'unlv_importer' to
+     # If you have other plugins loaded, just add 'unlv_ead_exporter' to
      # the list
      AppConfig[:plugins] = ['local', 'other_plugins', 'unlv_ead_exporter']

-Run the database setup script to update all tables:
+	 Copy the stylesheets to your own stylesheets folder, and add

-    cd /path/to/archivesspace
+	 location_of_archivesspace/stylesheets

-    scripts/setup-database.sh
+	 To change the logo add your own png file and in the as-ead-pdf.xsl file change "logo-special-collections.png" to your own logo name

 # Basic Info

 **How to Use
 1. After signing in, you must have permission to export resources